doyouevendata/doyouevendata.github.io/_posts/2017-03-19-Extra-Simple-GGPLOT2-Graphs-in-RStudio.md

 #### Reshape Method
-Great, we have proved that the average temperatures anomalies grows by showing each year's average on the graph.
+Great, we have proved that the average of temperatures anomalies grows by showing each year's average on the graph.
 How about we try to illustrate the average anomalies monthly, for one specific year, let's say 1991, the year when Jackson's album Dangerous was released.
-As you know, ggplot wants us to tell him which columns goes on the graph.
+As you know, ggplot wants us to tell him which columns go to the graph.
 As you see, we don't have a column containing average temperature anomaly for one specific year, instead we have rows with that information.
 ```r
 > head(nasa)
   Year   Jan   Feb  Mar  Apr   May   Jun  Jul  Aug  Sep  Oct  Nov   Dec  J.D